S23-CS131-YUEN-16122/.github/profile/README.md

    - If peer reviews are part of the evaluation, adhere to the guidelines and deadlines provided.

 ## 9. **Academic Integrity:**
    - All work submitted must be your own.
-Properly cite any external resources used in you project.
+Properly cite any external resources used in your project.

 ## 10. **Communication:**
     - Ensure to communicate with the instructor and/or classmates as directed for project updates and questions.